M4tteoP/wasm-envoy-perf-comp/README.md

 1. Run `mage run <testName>`.
 2. Monitor  the output of the test for latency outputs.
 3. Monitor the Grafana dashboard to see the memory and cpu usage of the Envoy process.

+## TODOS:
+- Add tests:
+    - nowasm
+    - helloworld
+    - header manipulation
+    - big body not used by the filter
+    - body manipulation (we need the whole body)
+    - response
+- Add CPU with prometheus/node_exporter